johnviljoen/292B_project/README.md

 pip install -e .
 ```

+## Final Steps

+- You will need to sort some stuff out which isnt installed, ffpeg, imageio, imageio-ffmpeg, moviepy, wandb\[media\] and so on
+- downgrad moviepy to 1.0.3 (definitely less than 2.0)

 ## (optional but recommended) local vscode setup

 NOTE: that if you want to do remote code running and creation via ssh you will need to setup the system to also work locally as is shown here.